FND/prepitaph/content/articles/authoring.md

 ```

 * URIs starting with `./` are treated as assets from the respective page.
 * `resize` activates automatic resizing based on the respective content.
+In rare
+  cases, we might want `resize=once`, which disables auto-resizing after the
+  initial adjustment.

 ### Disclosure